duyhuynh02/calculator-js-/README.md

 # calculator-js

-## The Odin Project - last final in Foundations course
+## The Odin Project - the final project in Foundations course